Hesham-Aliy/Medical_segmentation/README.md

 For any questions or inquiries, please contact [Hesham Ali](mailto:He.ali@nu.edu.eg).

 ## Note
-1- This pipline could be modified easily to do object detection or classification.
-2- the code of our unsupervised approach will be relased soon.
+1- the code of our unsupervised approach will be relased soon.

 Happy segmentation!